chongyangshi/blog.chongya.ng/content/running-a-low-cost-distributed-kubernetes-cluster-with-wireguard.md

 On satellite servers running Kubernetes nodes, it is necessary for each of them to run WireGuard locally, as we don't want any Kubernetes control plane (cluster management) traffic to go over the internet without additional protection.

-NAT and local BGP setups (as used by Calico on TCP 179) generally cause weird behaviours.
+Normally, connecting several networks together requires one or more bridge servers running NAT.
+However, NAT and local BGP setups (as used by Calico on TCP 179) together generally cause weird behaviours.
 I discovered that BGP messages _traversing_ networks work fine under local NAT rules of any WireGuard terminal instances they pass through, so long as the terminal instance(s) belong to either the source or the destination network.
 However, if the terminal instance is used as a "bridge" peer for two other WireGuard peers not connected via their own endpoints, Calico (or rather, bird) will complain that the source of BGP message was from the incorrectly masquaraded bridge peer, due to NAT on the bridge peer; and refuse to update local routes correctly.

 Therefore, it is still necessary for WireGuard interfaces on all networks and discrete satellite servers to have direct paths to each other for peering to work; which requires all of these interfaces to have all other interfaces configured as direct WireGuard peers.
 This introduces a menial amount of reconfiguration of all WireGuard interfaces each time a new network (or discrete satellite server) is added into the cluster.

-**Update**: I have now removed NAT in both directions from all bridge peers, and it seems that both control plane and container network traffic work fine on just static routes to all other internal subnets.
+This setup does however bring benefits, as NAT will not be required in either direction all bridge peers.
+Through observation, it seems that both control plane and container network traffic work fine on just static routes to all other internal subnets.
 Manually configuring static routes on all nodes is still a pain, but not using NAT between internal subnets helps avoiding many other problems.

 While it is theoretically possible to not use multiple internal subnets at all, and instead run WireGuard on all nodes in `10.100.0.0/25`, for Kubernetes control plane to work, this alternative will require all nodes in this subnet to hold a full view of all WireGuard installations within the cluster, including each installation's public internet endpoint and their internal IP); additionally any WireGuard instances running within local networks will need to have a DNAT port on the hypervisor's ingress interface.
 This quickly becomes unmanageable, not to mention increased points of failures.